 The detection technologies in FortiEDR can be applied from the early reconnaissance stages of cybercriminal activity through delivery, exploitation, installation, and delivery of the objectives.
 FortiEDR provides visibility and communication control to identify vulnerable applications and shield them from the exploit.
 Its machine-learning-based capabilities block even previously unknown malware.

 For example in a recent, Threat Research Report about the Kaseya Ransomware attack, FortiGuard Labs reported that FortiEDR detects and blocks the DLL side-loading event when the ransomware executes the valid application, while it loads the malicious payload.
 As a result, Fortinet customers weren't able to see related indicators of compromise because the malware was prevented from running.

-In the event that ransomware does get a foothold, FortiEDR can roll back changes, such as changes to the registry.
-It's ability to make precision roll-backs to remediate the endpoint means you don't have to reimage the entire endpoint.
-This ability to roll-back to a good state prevents the data loss and delays associated with reimaging.
+If ransomware does get a foothold, FortiEDR can roll back changes, such as changes to the registry.
+Its ability to make precision roll backs to remediate the endpoint means you don't have to reimage the entire endpoint.
+This ability to roll back to a good state prevents data loss and delays associated with reimaging.

 Threats come from all directions, but putting AI to work in your security operations center can help manage the deluge.
 The AI built into Fortinet technologies can help address the different threat vectors, and because they are part of the integrated Fortinet Security Fabric, they all share threat intelligence to facilitate response to sophisticated malware including ransomware and zero-day attack.